HOW TO TAKE ADVANTAGE OF NEW YEAR’S RESOLUTIONS IN YOUR HEALTH COACHING PRACTICE

-(Note – this is assuming you are using a done-for-you program or you’re reusing a program you’ve run in the past and not creating content from scratch.)
+(Note – this is assuming you are using a done-for-you program like our Ready-to-Launch Cleanse Program or you’re reusing a program you’ve run in the past and not creating content from scratch.)

-By the end of the second week in December, you will want to have the details of your program – like pricing, length of the program, and a name – all sorted out.
+By the end of the first week in December, you will want to have the details of your program – like pricing, length of the program, and a name – all sorted out.